New data puts River Wye polluters under water

 Tesco has previously stated its commitment to protecting rivers and supporting the work of the Wye & Usk Foundation in tackling water pollution.
 In partnership with the World Wide Fund for Nature (WWF), Tesco has put money towards implementing nature-based solutions and supporting farmers to reduce pollution in the River Wye.

 Avara, which employs 2,000 people locally, has accepted that it is part of the problem and has developed a plan to resolve the issue.
-The company claims to be the only contributor with a public, data-based, and time-framed roadmap that will mitigate its impact in the catchment area.
-Formed in 2017 as a partnership between US-based food giant Cargill and poultry firm Faccenda Foods, Avara manages a supply chain of about 120 poultry farms in the Wye catchment, which produces around 160,000 tonnes of manure a year.
+Avara manages a supply chain of about 120 poultry farms in the Wye catchment, which produces around 160,000 tonnes of manure a year.
 Avara now states that in two years, its supply chain will cease contributing to excess phosphate in the river.